utcs-scea/user-learned-pager/README.md

 # User Learned Pager

 ## Build Instructions
-Just run `make all`, you may have to enable more pages for mmap with `sysctl`.
+Just run `make all`, you may have to enable more pages for mmap with `sysctl` (this should happen automatically in the makefile).

 ## Examples